-Council have prepared a range of information sheets based on common queries received by customer service to assist you.
-Open the containers below to access our information sheets.
+Council have prepared a range of information sheets based on common queries from the community.

 Strategic intent of the Townsville City Plan

 Townsville City Plan user guide (PDF 356.2 KB)

 Explains the purpose, main uses and structure of the Townsville City Plan.

 Understanding the Townsville City Plan (PDF 420.6 KB)

 A brief history of the Townsville City Plan, with an explanation of the purpose of planning schemes.

 Gives an overview of the key aims and strategies of the Townsville City Plan.

 Explains the intent of Development Codes, the codes in the Townsville City Plan which deal with specific types of developments and activities.